BladesAndEdges/OpenGL-Project/README.md

 ## How To Run

-This project is created using a Windows machine and as such it is intended to run on Windows.
-Additionally, it is a Visual Studio 2017 project, thus a version of Visual Studio should be available to run it.

 Download the project on your machine.
 Open the solution within your Visual Studio IDE and run the project.

 ## Features